Here is how to spend 24 Hours In Pula – the largest city in Istria. One day in Pula is hardly enough, but here is how to

 The first one you’ll see is the imposing Arch of Sergius, which marks the edge of the ancient Roman town.
 It’s an impressive triumphal arch dedicated to Lucius Sergius Lepidus, who fought with Augustus during the Roman civil wars after Julius Caesar’s death.

 Continuing your walk through the arch, you’ll soon see the Basilica of St. Mary Formosa, a religious structure built by the Byzantines.
 In front of the basilica lies the Roman Floor Mosaic, a brilliant example of what lies underneath the Old Town’s roads and buildings.

-Next up is the Forum, the town’s main square during Roman times and still serving the same purpose today.
+Next up is the Forum, the town’s main square during Roman times and still serves the same purpose today.
 Look around and notice the Temple of Augustus and the Town Hall.
 This is also where the visitor center is located.

 Past the Forum, the Cathedral with its bell tower is the most important religious building in Pula.
 Its origins dating from the 5th century; it intertwines two distinctly different architectural styles—Romanesque and Venetian Baroque.
 Visiting is free, so make sure to pop in for a look around.

 How To Do Pula In One Day: Evening

 It’ll be late afternoon by now, so make your way up the hill to Fort Kaštel on one of the many trails from the streets below.
 While there’s not much interest inside this old fortress, it’s still worth the climb for the fantastic views of the Old Town below.
 You can walk along the ramparts for different vantage points.
 Needless to say, this is a superb sunset-watching spot as well as getting online with your portable WiFi in Croatia and Facebook or Instagram your days best travel shots!

 Head back down for dinner in the Old Town.
 Restaurant Jupiter will be an excellent choice if you’re feeling like a wood-fired pizza, or if you want to get out of town and find a more authentic meal, try here.
 For after-dinner drinks, head to Old City Bar.